-It may be hard to find the right words to say or write when an acquaintance loses their loved one.
+It may be hard to find the right words to say or write when an acquaintance loses a loved one.
 That is why it is essential to know what a condolence letter is and how you can write it.

 A condolence letter entails having a written message for your acquaintance, and this is what a written message does: